 - 10.1 If you are dissatisfied with the service you have received, please let us know.
-We are committed to providing quality services and your suggestions and criticisms about any aspect of our service will help us to do this.
-Most problems can be resolved with the Council employee who has been dealing with the matter, or you may wish to speak to their supervisor. - 10.2 We will respect confidentiality subject to any requirement to disclose information (for example if it is necessary to do so in order to investigate the complaint or to provide information to the Local Government Ombudsman).
-We will not normally investigate anonymous service complaints. - 10.3 If you are still not happy, you can make a formal complaint using the Council's Complaints Procedure.
-You can ask us to register your formal complaint by phone, fax, letter, e-mail or in person.
-Once we receive a formal complaint we will acknowledge receipt, in writing, within 5 working days.
-A manager will investigate the complaint and will normally reply to you, in writing, within 20 working days, either giving a full answer or an indication of the likely time scale for the provision of a full answer.
-You will also be advised of what further action you can take if you are still dissatisfied.
-The Complaints Procedure and Policy can be viewed on the Council's web site at: https://www.folkestone-hythe.gov.uk/council-transparency/complaints-compliments-feedback
+The council is committed to providing quality services and your suggestions and criticisms about any aspect of our service will help us to do this.
+Most problems can be resolved with the council employee who has been dealing with the matter, or you may wish to speak to their supervisor.
+Not all complaints in relation to enforcement action can be considered under the complaints policy for example, if legal action is ongoing. - 10.2 The council will respect confidentiality subject to any requirement to disclose information (for example if it is necessary to do so in order to investigate the complaint or to provide information to the Local Government and Social Care Ombudsman).
+The council will not normally investigate anonymous service complaints. - 10.3 The Complaints Procedure and Policy can be viewed on the council's web site at: Complaints procedure Folkestone & Hythe District Council (folkestone-hythe.gov.uk)